explysm/fm-revenge-manager/README.md

 <h1 align="center">Fire Manager</h1>

-# BIG RED NOTE:

-This project is 100% vibecoded by gemini while i learn TypeScript and React Native.

 Once i learn enough to be able to understand the codebase better, i will purge FireCord & remake it.